mtrmizzy/real-time-sentiment-dashboard/README.md

 ## Final Steps
 - Finish work on Streamlit Dashboard
-- Add link to Sreamlit Dashboard to README.md
+- Add link to Streamlit Dashboard to README.md